joefallon/KissMVC/README.md

 > "Fools ignore complexity; pragmatists suffer it; experts avoid it; geniuses remove it." -- Alan Perlis

-It includes the following features:
+KissMVC includes the following features:

 *   A standard folder structure for your application.
 *   A minimum amount of overhead is imposed by the framework.
 It is assumed additional